YohanHadji/SuperAntennaz/README.md

 Note : An additional cost of 100€ is to be expected for all shipping costs.

 ## Kit production and prices

-The following purchase options are available :
+If you are interested by the rotator but not sure about what to buy, I could purpose the following purchase options :

   - 1/ Machined parts kit, contains : Machined parts, needed screw and nuts, building instruction.
       - 200€